 The child protection and anti-bullying policy covers all children in the care of the Sisters even if over the age of 18.
 It covers all members of the school administration, faculty, staff and any partners and stakeholders involved in the interests of the children at the Sisters of Mary schools.

 Protection of children is at the heart of the Sisters of Mary programmes.
-The children stay with the Sisters full-time for the duration of their studies, from the age of 12 until 18.
+Secondary age children live-in school with the Sisters full-time for the duration of their studies, from the age of 12 until 18.
 Each school is a same sex, self-contained and secure educational village where the children sleep, eat and learn in peace and safety.
 The physical security of these villages is a priority to protect all the children and everyone working for the programmes.

-Within the schools, the welfare of the children is paramount and the Sisters keep the children safe by ensuring that all members of the schools comply with the terms of the child protection and anti-bullying policy.
+Within the schools, the welfare of the children is paramount and the Sisters keep the children safe by proactive, 24 hour vigilence and ensuring that all members of the schools comply with the terms of the child protection and anti-bullying policy which are practical, constant and robust.
 They ensure the rights of children are respected and upheld in all matters and procedures affecting their welfare by ensuring that all members of the community, visitors and guests are made aware of the child protection policy.

-The schools all have appointed Child Protection Committees (CPC) composed of school staff, counsellors and the Sisters.
+The school principal and local superior are ultimately responsible for child protection at the schools and all schools have an appointed Child Protection Committees (CPC) composed of school staff, counsellors and the Sisters.
 The CPC disseminates information regarding the child protection policy and ensures training and capacity building for all staff and Sisters in child protection matters.
-The CPC develops and implements a referral and monitoring system for children who may have suffered harm prior to their time at school, providing referral to the appropriate local welfare or police authorities where necessary.
+The CPC also develops and implements a referral and monitoring system for children who may have suffered harm prior to their time at school, providing referral to the appropriate local welfare or police authorities where necessary.
 They monitor the implementation of positive measures and effective procedures within school to provide the necessary support for the child and those who care for the child and ensure training and updating for all staff where necessary.

-In addition to the formalised child protection policy, the studies of the children at school and the programme of their daily activities raise awareness of children's rights through role playing, essay writing and school wide initiatives centred on the development of healthy relationships and understanding of and respect for individual differences.
+In addition to the formalised child protection policy, the student manual, the studies of the children at school, teacher coaching and the programme of their daily activities raise awareness of children's rights through role playing, essay writing and school wide initiatives centred on the development of healthy relationships and understanding of and respect for individual differences.

 Our teachers and employees know that everything we do is for the welfare of the children and the poor we take care of and educate.

-If you would like a copy of the Sisters of Mary's Child Protection policy in relation to all programmes, all representatives working on their behalf at the schools and the children in their care please email firstname.lastname@example.org or call us on 0207 629 3050.
+If you would like a copy of the Sisters of Mary's Child Protection policy in relation to any of the country programmes please email firstname.lastname@example.org or call us on 0207 629 3050.